SteelCompendium/data-gen/Draw Steel Rules.md

 Within any document concerning the workings of machines, masonry, or geology, you are likely to find a healthy supply of jargon using **Zaliac**, the most popular dwarven language.
 Even when such texts aren’t fully written in Zaliac, they use a lot of dwarven language when describing esoteric, complex ideas.

 Just as Zaliac is used in engineering, contract law isn’t written purely in **Anjal**, the dominant language of the Seven Cities of Hell.
-However, a lot of the legal jargon in any contract, as well as some of the language of trial courts, features many Anjal words.
+But, a lot of the legal jargon in any contract, as well as some of the language of trial courts, features many Anjal words.
 People are sticklers for detail in the Seven Cities, making their language popular among lawyers.

 In the same way that intelligent creatures in Orden who live near or trade with other cultures use **Caelian** as a common language, the denizens of the World Below, the Dark Under All, often speak **Variac**, the language of the voiceless talkers.